inspec/inspec-aws/docs/resources/aws_vpc_endpoint_services.md

 The control will pass if the 'describe' method returns at least one result.

-    describe aws_vpc_endpoint_services.where( <property>: <value>) do
+    describe aws_vpc_endpoint_services.where( PROPERTY: VALUE) do
       it { should exist }
     end

 Use `should_not` to test an entity that should not exist.

-    describe aws_vpc_endpoint_services.where( <property>: <value>) do
+    describe aws_vpc_endpoint_services.where( PROPERTY: VALUE) do
       it { should_not exist }
     end

 ## AWS Permissions

-The get the AWS permissions for the [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal), you need the `ec2:DescribeVpcEndpointServices` action set to `allow`.
+Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal), will need the `ec2:DescribeVpcEndpointServices` action with `Effect` set to `Allow`.

-You can find detailed documentation at [Actions, Resources, and Condition Keys for Amazon ElastiCache](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html), and [Actions, Resources, and Condition Keys for Identity And Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_identityandaccessmanagement.html).
+You can find detailed documentation at [Actions, Resources, and Condition Keys for VPC endpoint services](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html), and [Actions, Resources, and Condition Keys for Identity And Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_identityandaccessmanagement.html).